tyoung3/sw/README.md

 and connects them via Go interface channels.

 The ND consists of a list of streams(or dataflows).
-Each stream consists of a sink process, a sink port number, "<-", a source portnumber, and a source process.
+Each stream definition consists of a sink process, a sink port number, "<-", a source portnumber, and a source process followed by the statement terminator, ';'.

 Port numbers default to 0.